pecpo/Memory-Management-System/README.md

 # os-ass-3
-To do everything nothing done as of yet
+To do everything nothing done as of yet.
+But we have to do it.